 A message will pop up requires you to confirm the action, just tap "Reset Network Settings".

-Then turn off your iPhone for 8 seconds and turn it on to verify if the WiFi problem has been fixed.
+Then turn off your iPhone for 8 seconds and turn it back on to verify if the WiFi problem has been fixed.

 If the problem still exists after resetting network settings, you can take a furthur step: reset all settings.